zarpafantasma/corpus_rythmos/I- Scientific_Papers/005-en_US-Black_Holes_RTM.md

 **Concept from the draft**

-The draft imagines approaching (but not crossing) the horizon, tuning a high-coherence device to the hole’s “signature,” emitting a **probe** and detecting a **coherence echo** that encodes interior correlations—“a library suspended out of time.”
+The draft imagines approaching (but not crossing) the horizon, tuning a high-coherence device to the hole’s “signature,” emitting a **probe** and detecting a **coherence echo** that encodes interior correlations, “a library suspended out of time.”

 **Minimal formal placeholder (gedanken coupling)**